13TRIS/13TRIS/docs/SRS.md

 ### 3.6 Design Constraints
 We are trying to provide a modern and easy to handle design for the UI aswell as for the architecture of our application.
 To achieve that the functionalities will be kept as modular as possible.

-Because we are progamming an Android App we chose Java as our programming language.
-Also we are using the common MVC-architecture to keep the front end and back end seperated.
-For a clean front end structure we use MVVM.
+Because we are progamming an web application we chose python, JS and reactJS as our tech stack.
+Also we are using a common architecture to keep the front end and back end seperated.
-To make the communication between the two parts easy, we will implement a RESTful-API between them which will provide the data in JSON-Format.
+To make the communication between the two parts easy, we will implement websockets between them which will provide the data in JSON-Format.
-The supported Platforms will be:
-- Android 4.4 and higher
-- Java 8 and higher

 ### 3.7 On-line User Documentation and Help System Requirements
-The usage of the app should be as intuitive as possible so it won't need any further documentation.
+The usage of the application should be as intuitive as possible so it won't need any further documentation.
 If the user needs some help we will implement a "Help"-Button in the App which includes a FAQ and a formular to contact the developement team.

 ### 3.8 Purchased Components
 We don't have any purchased components yet.
 If there will be purchased components in the future we will list them here.